 Never fall asleep with baby after drinking alcohol or taking drugs, including medications that may make you drowsy.

-Put baby to sleep on thier back with thier feet to the foot of the cot.
+Put baby to sleep on their back with thier feet to the foot of the cot.

 Keep baby's head and face uncovered and make sure they don't get too hot.
 The room they sleep in should be between 16-20 degrees celsius